Identify each of the following elements as a metal, a nonmetal, o... | Channels for Pearson+

 1

+Recall that noble gases are a group of elements that are characterized by their lack of reactivity due to having a full valence shell of electrons.

+Understand that noble gases are nonmetals.
+They are not metals or metalloids.

-Conclude that any element located in Group 2A (2) is classified as a metal.
+Conclude that any element located in Group 8A (18) is classified as a nonmetal.

 Was this helpful?